robertpdavis/my-profile/README.md

 Profile for Rob Davis Full Stack Web Developer

 Webpage profile overview built as mobile first using HTML and CSS with flexbox and media queries to create a responsive design.
 Also includes a bootstrap modal for user interaction.
+Runs on node.js express server.

 The profile webpage has several sections: